cgroll/slides/slide_srcs/assetMgmt.md

 - with given VaR, optimize $\mu_{P}$
 - not possible to hold VaR value fixed
 - maybe: translate VaR to $\sigma_{P}$, hold $\sigma_{P}$ fixed
+- still: not all levels of risk attainable?

 ## Repeated single period optimization